 Carmel Roques, Secretary

-Roques served for a decade as the President and Chief Executive Officer of the Keswick Multi-Care Center in Baltimore, a 138-year-old not-for-profit community healthcare provider.
-Roques served as CEO throughout the COVID-19 pandemic, creating the emergency response infrastructure required to successfully keep residents , families and employees safe and healthy.
+Roques served for a decade as the President and Chief Executive Officer of the Keswick Multi-Care Center in Baltimore, a 138-year-old nonprofit community healthcare provider.
+She served as CEO throughout the COVID-19 pandemic, creating the emergency response infrastructure required to keep residents, families, and employees safe and healthy.
 As CEO, she also led the creation of Keswick Community Health’s Wise & Well Center for Healthy Living.

-She has a Master of Arts Degree from the University of Chicago School of Social Service Administration and a Bachelor of Arts degree from Mills College in Oakland, California.
+Roques has a Master of Arts Degree from the University of Chicago School of Social Service Administration and a Bachelor of Arts Degree from Mills College in Oakland, California.
+She lives in Columbia, Maryland.

 Jennifer Crawley, Deputy Secretary